-Joe Biden's Campaign Is On The Line In South Carolina
+'I Will Win': What It Would Mean For Biden To Lose South Carolina

 No one has more riding on South Carolina than Biden.
 Biden led for nearly a year in national polls for the Democratic presidential nomination and by big margins in South Carolina.
 After disappointing finishes in Iowa and New Hampshire, Biden collapsed nationally and margins tightened in South Carolina.

-In the last week, Biden's lead has rebounded in South Carolina, as fears of a potential Bernie Sanders nomination are hitting fever pitch among establishment Democrats.
+In the past week, Biden's lead has rebounded in South Carolina, as fears of a potential Bernie Sanders nomination are hitting fever pitch among establishment Democrats.
 In South Carolina, black voters are crucial, and Biden had one of his best debate performances of the cycle Tuesday night.
 Then, the next morning, he got the endorsement of popular longtime South Carolina Rep. Jim Clyburn.

 It was probably the best 24 hours Biden has had since voting began in the nominating contest and was a much-needed shot in the arm for his candidacy.
-But the candidate who staked his claim in the race as the most electable, hasn't won anything yet — making South Carolina must-win for Biden.
+But the candidate who staked his claim in the race as the most electable hasn't won anything yet — making South Carolina must-win for Biden.

 The stakes are especially high for Biden, as he jockeys to be the principal alternative to Sanders, because his campaign is running on fumes — trailing badly in ad spending and organization in those crucial Super Tuesday states that vote just three days after South Carolina.